 A mattress may appear to have lots of springs but may have proportionately fewer.
 Consider the size of the mattress and the spring count the description stipulates.
-Some suppliers have decided to make things clearer by featuring the exact number of springs by the name of the mattress.
-Keep in mind the stats for a king size bed and it will be easier to understand.
-If you’re not sure, consult the beds company.
+Some suppliers have decided to make things clearer by featuring the exact number of springs by the mattress’s name.
+Keep in mind the stats for a king-size bed, and it will be easier to understand.
+If you’re not sure, consult the bed’s company.

 The number of springs you need

 One other thing to consider is the gauge (the thickness of the steel), which determines how much support the mattress can offer.
-The lower the gauge number, the firmer the mattress will be – a gauge number of 12 means a firmer mattress than one of 14, for instance.
-A mattress could have lots of springs, which is offset by a low gauge that makes the mattress feel softer.
-Generally, manufacturers use thicker wires for lower spring counts and thinner ones for higher ones (the theory being 2 000 springs don’t have to be as supportive as 1 000).
+The lower the gauge number, the firmer the mattress will be – a gauge number of 12 means a firmer mattress than one of 14.
+A mattress could have lots of springs offset by a low gauge that makes the mattress feel softer.
+Generally, manufacturers use thicker wires for lower spring counts and thinner ones for higher ones (the theory being 2 000 springs don’t have to be as supportive as 1000).

 Your sleeping position

-In general, when choosing any kind of mattress, it’s important to be aware of how you sleep.
+In general, when choosing any mattress, it’s important to be aware of how you sleep.
 Your sleeping position can determine the level of firmness you require.
-If you tend to sleep on your back or on your stomach, a firm mattress is more suitable because it offers the most support for the spine.
-Sleeping on the side of the body calls for a soft-to-medium firmness, which offers the desirable level of support while contouring to your body.
-Our pocket sprung mattresses can be soft-medium; medium; medium-firm; or firm in tension.
+If you tend to sleep on your back or your stomach, a firm mattress is more suitable because it offers the most support for the spine.
+Sleeping on the body’s side calls for a soft-to-medium firmness, which offers the desired level of support while contouring to your body.
+Our pocket sprung mattresses can be soft-medium, medium, medium-firm, or firm in tension.
 Checking the production description, which indicates the level of firmness the mattress offers, can help you decide.

 The suitability of a hybrid

 Some mattresses will combine pocket springs with a layer (or layers) of memory foam or latex.
 If you suffer from any sorts of aches or pains, you may wish to opt for one of these hybrid mattresses instead.
 This may especially be the case if you tend to sleep on your side.
 The foam will cushion pressure points, such as the joints and hips, and the latex can add extra comfort and support, too.
-Temperature may also be a consideration, in which case it’s worth knowing that latex is cooler than memory foam.
+The temperature may also be considered, in which case it’s worth knowing that latex is cooler than memory foam.

 A final thing you may also wish to keep in mind is your budget, but you should never opt for a cheaper mattress if it doesn’t provide you with the support you need.
-Spring counts of 2 000 or more are more of a premium choice, whereas mattresses that have fewer than 1 000 springs tend to appeal to people who are on more of a budget.
+Spring counts of 2000 or more are more of a premium choice, whereas mattresses with fewer than 1 000 springs tend to appeal to people on more budget.

 How to look after a pocket spring mattress